All staff resumes are now available for review at the front office.

 Email: christina.sorenson@heritageacademyaz.com

-Ms. Sorenson was born and raised in Tempe, Arizona.
-She graduated from Arizona State University with a Bachelor’s in Finance and communications.
-She completed her Post Baccularate program in Elementary Education.
-She recently obtained her Master’s Degree in Administration in Leadership from Grand Canyon University.
+Ms. Sorenson was born and raised in Tempe, Arizona, and is a proud graduate of Arizona State University, where she earned her Bachelor’s degree in Finance and Communications.
+She later pursued her passion for education, completing her Post-Baccalaureate program in Elementary Education, and with a passion for learning went on to earn her Master’s Degree in Educational Leadership from Grand Canyon University.

 Email: jennifer.titus@heritageacademyaz.com